 A good analogy is the way a chef creates food with a distinct personality.
 They use the same meat and vegetables as other chefs, but produce very different flavor and textural elements.
 The same thing happens when Winemakers pick from distinct sites at different ripeness levels and choose different production methods.

 When the summer heat arrives, "slaving over a hot stove" is not our activity of choice.
 At the same time, gardens and farmer's markets are providing an abundance of fresh, flavorful goods.
-These are flavors that we want to enjoy in all their glory, often accompanied by grilled protiens, whether it be fish, foul, or rich meats.
+These are flavors that we want to enjoy in all their glory, often accompanied by grilled protiens, whether it be fish, poultry, or rich meats.

 Wines with finesse and balance are important, but an even better match are wines of clarity or purity.
 These could be wines of Provence, many Rosés, and wines from cooler regions.
 They all highlight the simplicity of the food preparation and freshness of the flavors.